alondraorn/DH150-UX/assignment5/README.md

 Gender: Male <br/>
 Age: 23 <br/>
 Occupation: Healthcare Consultant <br/>
-Education: Bachelors of Science in Biology
+Education: Bachelors of Science in Biology <br/>
 Location: New York City, NY, U.S.A.

 Motivations and Needs: Armani is a recent university graduate that just landed a job offer as a healthcare consultant at a hospital in New York City.
 His girlfriend works in San Francisco so they take it in turns visiting one another every month.
-Armani looks for last minute deals on flights as his work schdeule is hectic as a new employee.
+Armani looks for last minute deals on flights as his work schedule is hectic as a new employee.

 Frustrations and Barriers: While Armani uses his mobile device to look up a lot of last-minute information, he prefers to book flights on his laptop.
 He prefers the overall layout and user interface on travel desktop sites over their mobile apps.
 Armani finds the mobile travel-booking process long-winded with constant scrolling.
 This is invconvienent for him when he wants to book flights on the go, such as during the commute to work when he does not have the acessibility to a laptop.

 *Empathy Map*

-Says: "I wish there was an easier way to compare flight prices for different airlines on my mobile device"
+Says: "I wish there was a shorter flight booking process when I'm pressed for time."

 Thinks: I'll have to wait until I get home to actually book my flight; My phone screen is too small to adequately view all flight options; I've been scrolling forever